 - Vertical and Lateral

-Numerous benefits come along with using an Enterprise resource planning requirements template, some of which include:
+Numerous benefits come along with using an Enterprise resource planning requirements template, some of which include the following:

 - Less time is needed to generate requirements Specifications since a lot of the information is pre-filled